LavaSlider/Heap/README.md

 Heaps can be declared as minimum heaps (top object is always the minimum) or maximum heaps (top object is always the maximum).
-A heap without explicit minimum or maximum will be the default for the heap subclass type.
-In general these will be maximum heaps.
+A heap without explicit minimum or maximum will be the default for the heap subclass type; in general these will be maximum heaps.

 Heaps can also be declared providing a comparator that defines relationships between stored objects or with an NSSortDescriptor to define order.

+The objects stored in the heap must implement
+`- (NSComparisonResult) compare: (MyClass *) otherObject;` if if no comparator or sort descriptor is supplied.
+They must also implement `- (BOOL) isEqual: (id) otherObject;` although this is only really needed if methods that need to identify objects are used such as `containsObject:`, `removeObject:`, and `replaceObject:withObject:`.

 All heaps are mutable and therefore not thread safe.
-This seemed appropriate since there is no random access to a heap if it was not mutable only its top element would every be accessible.
+This seemed appropriate since there is no random access to a heap, if it was not mutable only its top element would every be accessible.

 ### Version 1.00.00